devantler-tech/workflows/README.md

 Welcome to the DevantlerTech GitHub Actions repository!
 This repository contains [composite actions](#composite-actions) designed to streamline your CI/CD processes.
 These actions are used across all DevantlerTech projects, ensuring consistency and efficiency.

-The below diagram illustrates the relationship between GitHub Workflows and the GitHub Actions.
+The below diagram illustrates the relationship between GitHub Workflows and GitHub Actions.

 ```mermaid
 graph TD